About This Episode

 Samer Alatout 2:34

-There is a long history in the United States of student activism, and the University campuses have been famously busy with protests during, for example, the civil rights movement in the 1960s, during anti-Vietnam War movement in the 1960s and 70s, then anti-apartheid movement in the 1980’s and now, of course against Israeli apartheid, occupation, and genocide in US universities.
+There is a long history in the United States of student activism, and university campuses have been famously active with protests during, for example, the civil rights movement in the 1960s, during the anti-Vietnam War movement in the 1960s and 70s, then the anti-apartheid movement in the 1980s, and now of course against Israeli apartheid, occupation, and genocide in US universities.

 So while they are ongoing, they are faced with violence.
-And then within a decade or so, they seem to be succeeding in changing the discourse around, for example, the Vietnam War or civil rights or apartheid South Africa.
-They seem to have changed the discourses around those, and you end up with a tidal kind of change in general, not only at the university level.
+And then within a decade or so, they seem to succeed in changing the discourse — around, for example, the Vietnam War, or civil rights, or apartheid South Africa.
+They seem to have changed the discourse around those, and you end up with a tidal kind of change in general, not only at the university level.

-And so usually when people talk about student movements in the US, people are often proud of those movements, of course, in hindsight, right?
-So for example the university here, the university chancellor in the 1980s apologized for how the university dealt with the students during the civil war, and they issued an official apology for how they brutalized the students in the 1960s and 70s.
-They recognize that later on, but at the time these movements happened, there was a lot of brutalization.
+And so usually when people talk about student movements in the US, people are often proud of those movements — of course, in hindsight.
+So for example, the university here, the university chancellor in the 1980s apologized for how the university dealt with the students during the Civil Rights era, and they issued an official apology for how they brutalized the students in the 1960s and 70s.
+They recognized that later on, but at the time these movements happened, there was a lot of brutalization.

 Yara Hawari 4:43